 "Hazardous materials" are substances or materials, including explosives, radioactive material, flammable objects, and more.

 MAXIMUM PUNISHMENT GRANTED UNDER ARTICLE 115

-Persons who are found guilty of malingering, self-inflicted injury after the punishable offense has been committed shall be subject to maximum punishment as directed by a court martial.
-In any case, death penalty will not be awarded in such a trial, and the accused face dishonorable discharge. forfeiture of all pay and allowances, and confinement for 10 years at maximum possible punishment.
+Service members who are found guilty of communicating threats or false threats with the use of explosives are subject to maximum punishment as directed by a court-martial.
+In any case, the death penalty will not be awarded in such a trial, and the accused face dishonorable discharge. forfeiture of all pay and allowances, and confinement for 10 years at maximum possible punishment.

 If you or a loved one are being charged with Article 115 charges for Communicating Threats, you need an experienced military attorney to defend your case as soon as possible.
 When it comes to military defense, the faster we get all the facts, the better we can help you.
 Joseph L. Jordan will provide you with the legal guidance you need.